The Ultimate Diagnostic Essay Guide

 Finding and Projecting Your Authentic Voice

 Many students make the mistake of adopting an overly formal or stilted tone in their academic writing, thinking it sounds more intelligent.
 In reality, teachers can easily spot this.
 The most impressive diagnostic essays are those where the student’s genuine voice and personality shine through.
-Don’t be afraid to express your actual opinion or use “I” if the prompt is personal or reflective (e.g., “In my experience,” or “I believe that…”).
+Do not be afraid to express your actual opinion or use “I” if the prompt is personal or reflective (for example, “In my experience,” or “I believe that…”).
 Authenticity is more engaging and memorable than feigned intellectualism.

 Strategic Use of Rhetorical Questions

-While you shouldn’t end your conclusion with a question, you can use rhetorical questions within your body paragraphs to engage the reader and transition between ideas.
+While you should not end your conclusion with a question, you can use rhetorical questions within your body paragraphs to engage the reader and transition between ideas.
 A well-placed question can provoke thought and make your argument more dynamic.

 Instead of saying, “This policy has negative consequences for the community,” you could write, “But what are the real-world consequences for the community when such a policy is enacted?
 The impact is both immediate and devastating.”